caoalbe/sudoku/README.md

 my modules that I could not figure out how to fix.

 ### What I've learned
 This was a great learning experience trying to grasp new packages tools very quickly.
+Hopefully future projects go smoother.